Szebnie concentration camp: Liquidation

 In August 1943, the Jews were separated from the rest of prisoners in a special Jewish zone on the north side of the camp behind a barb-wire fence (see map).
-Subsequently, almost two thousand were murdered in mass executions at the Dobrucowa Forest nearby in the fall and winter of 1943, on the orders of SS-Hauptsturmführer Amon Goeth from Płaszów.
+Subsequently, almost two thousand were murdered in mass executions at the Dobrucowa Forest nearby in the fall and winter of 1943, on the orders of SS-Hauptsturmführer Amon Göth from Płaszów.
 Some 700 Jews were killed in one day on 22 September 1943, forced to undress.
 Their bodies were incinerated on site by the end of the month.
 On 6 October, another group of 500 Jews were shot and burned.
 On 5 November 1943, some 2,800 Jews were loaded onto Holocaust trains and sent to Auschwitz concentration camp, where most of them were murdered.
 Seven are known to have escaped.
 By February 1944 only 80 Jews remained in the camp.
 They were transported to Kraków-Płaszów.
 Most of the remaining non-Jewish prisoners were evacuated in 14–25 August 1944 further west to Grybów camp, except for some 300 of the weakest.

 The camp was used temporarily for four months (between February and July 1944), to keep additional Soviet POWs.
 It was known as Stalag 325 even though in 1942 it was known as Stalag 327, apparently not perceived as sequential by German administration.
 The POWs were massacred by the Ukrainian 14th Waffen SS Division soldiers, brought in specifically for this purpose from the SS Heidelager troop-training facility in Pustków nearby.
 Most of the barracks were burned down.
 The remains of the camp were entered by the Soviet Red Army on 8 September 1944.
 The site has not been protected legally.
 Usable building materials were eventually hauled away.